PupilTong/CS611/TerminalUIEngine/readme.md

 message           options
 ```

-**due to java limitation, we could give feedback on what the user has typed.**
+**due to java limitation, we couldn't give feedback on what the user has typed.**

 This method will return until the user input a correct string. (a string contains in options )